 Seasoning your wood – or drying the wood before burning – is one of the most important things you can do.
 Moisture content plays a role in how a type of wood burns.
 Because of its high moisture content, green wood – or undried wood – is pretty inefficient to burn.
 At 50 percent moisture content, green wood is pretty wet.

 While it is possible to burn green wood in an outdoor boiler, the energy you get out of it will be decreased because much of the heat produced is used to evaporate the water.
 It also causes creosote to build up.
-Drying wood at least 4 to 6 months before use will reduce moisture content to the ideal 20 to 25 percent level..
+Drying wood before use will reduce moisture content to the ideal 20 to 25 percent level.
+Hardwoods can take a year to season, oak typically takes two years.
+Softwoods, however, can take anywhere from 4-6 months.

 Best Woods to Burn for Heat